Estonian Centre Party

 The party was founded on 12 October 1991 from the basis of the Popular Front of Estonia after several parties split from it.
 At that time, the party was called the People's Centre Party (Rahvakeskerakond) to differentiate from the smaller centre-right Rural Centre Party (Maa-Keskerakond).
 The party was a member of the Alliance of Liberals and Democrats for Europe until 14 September 2024.
+On 14 March 2026, the party voted to begin negotiations to join the European Conservatives and Reformists Party.